-He graduated in guitar and music from the Instituto Nacional de Arte of Havana, and graduated from the Royal Academy of Music of Madrid.
+He graduated in guitar and music from the Instituto Superior de Arte, and graduated from the Royal Academy of Music of Madrid.

 “I come from a family of musicians.
 My grandparents and my parents do flamenco, and my sister is the singer of the group.
 It is not strange that I do it, although I am the one that has more made more Cuban the flamenco, “said Reynier in one of his interviews.

 He began his professional career in the National Ballet of Cuba, but his creativity was demonstrated by the dance companies Ballet Español de La Habana and Litz Alfonso, for which he has composed unique themes.

 He is considered one of the best exponents of flamenco music in Cuba and among the 10 most outstanding guitarists in the country.
 He has counted on masterful advises like that of Leo Brouwer and Manolo San Lucas.

 This unique artist fuses flamenco with son, jazz and classical music, getting new and beautiful sonorities.
 This distinguishes it and makes it unique within the genre.